Alkali metal: History

 There were at least four erroneous and incomplete discoveries before Marguerite Perey of the Curie Institute in Paris, France discovered francium in 1939 by purifying a sample of actinium-227, which had been reported to have a decay energy of 220 keV.
 However, Perey noticed decay particles with an energy level below 80 keV.
 Perey thought this decay activity might have been caused by a previously unidentified decay product, one that was separated during purification, but emerged again out of the pure actinium-227.
 Various tests eliminated the possibility of the unknown element being thorium, radium, lead, bismuth, or thallium.
 The new product exhibited chemical properties of an alkali metal (such as coprecipitating with caesium salts), which led Perey to believe that it was element 87, caused by the alpha decay of actinium-227.
 Perey then attempted to determine the proportion of beta decay to alpha decay in actinium-227.
 Her first test put the alpha branching at 0.6%, a figure that she later revised to 1%.

 The next element below francium (eka-francium) in the periodic table would be ununennium (Uue), element 119.
-The synthesis of ununennium was first attempted in 1985 by bombarding a target of einsteinium-254 with calcium-48 ions at the superHILAC accelerator at Berkeley, California.
+The synthesis of ununennium was first attempted in 1985 by bombarding a target of einsteinium-254 with calcium-48 ions at the superHILAC accelerator at the Lawrence Berkeley National Laboratory in Berkeley, California.
 No atoms were identified, leading to a limiting yield of 300 nb.